Sheppard Method Pilates Offers Solutions to Pain Management

 Strength training, stretching, and breathwork work together to help students become aware of body mechanics.
 Awareness of differences in stride, leg strength, postural imbalances, and other unconscious habits provides insight into why back and neck pain exists.
 Although pain can be caused by injury and at no fault of our own, we often compensate for the area of pain by putting a strain on the opposite muscles or body parts.
 This can create enduring pain in areas that support an injured part of the body.
 Back and neck pain can grow over time if these compensations and detrimental habits are not corrected.

 Trust the Team Sheppard Method Pilates to Help You Find Wellness

-The Los Angeles Pilates instructors at Sheppard Method Pilates are proud to continue in the Sheppard Method tradition of providing valuable movement guidance and personal care for all of our students.
+The Westwood Pilates instructors at Sheppard Method Pilates are proud to continue in the Sheppard Method tradition of providing valuable movement guidance and personal care for all of our students.
 Our team provides instruction that can help students change the way they move, offering solutions for pain that go beyond pain management.
 Pilates equips students with a body awareness that many other strength training practices do not.
 It has an emphasis on proper alignment, isolation of muscles, and the connection of mind, body, and spirit.
 By empowering our students with knowledge of their bodies beyond traditional strength training, our students can utilize what they learn in class to reduce tension and strain on their back and neck.

 Call Sheppard Method Pilates and learn how we can make a difference in your life.